Introduction to Forest Days Program:

 The next time we want out to the forest the red spruce tree had fallen down again.
 About half way through the session I noticed one boy bent over the tree that was sprawled on the ground, its trunk partly severed from its roots but still connected.
 The needles were green; life was apparently still there.
 This one child must have thought so as he lifted the small tree and stood it upright looking around as if to problem solve how to keep it that way.
 I approached and asked if he was trying to save the tree.
 He exclaimed in animated tones that he was and it was important since he knew this tree in pre-K. I offered a ball of string from my backpack and before long a crew of his friends had appeared and were helping him wind string around the trunk of the red spruce.
 Because the tiny tree was in a small clearing they decided it was necessary to wrap the string around various structures further away to hold up the tree (including the seat stumps in our circle and the giant oak tree near the stream).
 There was string everywhere crisscrossing high and low, around stumps and trees (and children) all in a dedicated, animated effort to save this little spruce tree.
 Several of the children were managing the string and several were next to the tree trying to prop it up with additional support of sticks.
 I offered some y-shaped ones and showed them how to use the v shape to cradle the trunk.
 At one point, the boy returned to the tree from where he was wrapping string around the giant oak and I overheard him say, “Don’t worry little guy we’ll have you feeling better by dinner time.”
 If all of us spent some of our “play time” connecting on this level with other nonhuman living things, imagine what conservation would look like then!

 If children already possess this inclination to help other living things, how do we help them hold onto it?
 I did not create the activity of rescuing the tree for the class as a way to practice or be involved in stewardship or forest management.
 They created it themselves; they remembered this tree from pre-k and were devastated it had fallen, and decided to do something about it.
 It wasn’t me coming in and saying “ok everyone we are going to save this tree to help our planet, because this is what we do in environmental education programs!”
 It wasn’t that at all – it was not top-down in any way.
 I had been told by the school principal that the pre-K would come out to this forest on a pretty regular basis, but I had no idea the extent of their relationship with this place.
 They showed me and us all, that they loved this place, that they remembered individual trees.
 Could they identify the species?
 No. Did they remember the tree and want to help it?
 Yes.
-I think this makes a point that good environmental education is not always about identification and memorization of information, good environmental education is allowing children to develop a relationship with a tree, with a forest, with a place, that they eventually want to take care of.
-This takes commitment on the part of educators, parents, and society as a whole – because it takes time and returning again and again to the forest.
-This is what the pre-k teacher at Surry Elementary School did, and I am seeing the results of this one -two years later.
+I think this makes a point that good environmental education is not always about identification and memorization of information; good environmental education is allowing children to develop a relationship with a tree, with a forest, with a place, that they eventually want to take care of.
+David Sobel, professor, environmental educator, and writer, says, “To raise a generation with both the knowledge and the commitment to halt and reverse the rapid denigration of the Earth, we need children who have first come to care about it” (Childhood and Nature, Design Principals for Educators, 2008).
+This takes commitment on the part of educators, parents, and society as a whole – because it takes time and returning again and again to the forest (or other outdoor space).
+This is what the Pre-k teacher at Surry Elementary School did, and I am seeing the results of this one -two years later.
 Forest Days is trying to continue that legacy.

 I took down the string at the end of the day that was slung across the small patch of forest surrounding the red spruce.
 The sticks holding up the tree I didn’t touch and some of the string was left behind as well.
 Later I felt badly that I hadn’t asked the children’s permission to remove the string and all the hard work they had put into saving their little tree.
 I knew I couldn’t leave an entire ball of string, like a massive cobweb, in the forest for a week where other classes might visit for field trips.
 I also knew that “leave no trace” forbid me to leave it up.
 Yet, I felt really guilty – until I realized, I am practicing one of the agreements we have at Forest Days: take care of the forest.
 We have agreed to not only take care of individual trees, but the forest community as a whole.
 Leaving string where animals could trip on it, birds could ingest it, wind could take it into the stream where it could strangle the fish, would not be taking care of the forest as a whole.
 This is how I will frame our discussion when the children find the string gone next time they visit the forest!
 With so much care in their hearts for this one little lopsided spruce tree, they will understand, I have no doubt, and they will find another creative way to keep their spruce tree standing.